 2016 is safely in our rearview mirrors.
 It’s time to take a look back at the year that was and see what technology had the biggest impact on consumers and businesses alike.
 We also have an eye to 2017 to see what the future holds.

-Truly sentient computers and robots are still the stuff of science fiction (and the premise of one of 2016’s most promising new SF TV series, HBO’s Westworld).
+Truly sentient computers and robots are still the stuff of science fiction (and the premise of one of 2016’s most promising new science fiction TV series, HBO’s “Westworld”).
 Neural networks are nothing new, but 2016 saw huge strides in artificial intelligence and machine learning, especially in the cloud.

-Augmented Reality (AR) games have been around for a good long time – ever since smartphone makers put cameras on them, game makers have been toying with the mix of real life and games.
+Augmented reality (AR) games have been around for a good long time—ever since smartphone makers put cameras on the phones, game makers have been toying with the mix of real life and games.

 For a few weeks, anyway.

 Technical glitches, problems with scale, and limited gameplay value ultimately hurt the longevity of “Pokémon GO.”
 Today the game only garners a fraction of the public interest it did at peak.
 It continues to be successful, albeit not at the stratospheric pace it first set.

 Niantic, the game’s developer, was able to tie together several factors to bring such an explosive and, if you’ll pardon the overused euphemism, disruptive, game to bear.
 One was its previous work with a game called “Ingress,” another AR-enhanced game that uses geomap data.
 In fact, “Pokémon GO” uses the same geomap data as “Ingress,” so Niantic had already done a huge amount of legwork needed to get “Pokémon GO” up and running.
 Niantic cleverly used Google Maps data to form the basis of both games, relying on already-identified public landmarks and other locations tagged by “Ingress” players (“Ingress” has been around since 2011).